rheajoshi40/dev-guide/2_git.md

 **Why we use it**: Track history, collaborate with others, avoid losing code, manage different versions

+> source code of git https://github.com/git/git
+>
+> Git was created by `Linus Torvalds` in 2005.
+Torvalds, who is best known for creating the Linux kernel, developed Git as a version control system to manage the Linux kernel's source code.
+He built it in response to the Linux kernel development community's needs after they stopped using BitKeeper, a proprietary version control system.
 ---
 ## 🔰 BEGINNER LEVEL